Battle of Maloyaroslavets: Battle

-On the 24 October 1812 General Dokhturov entered the town from the south and found the French spearhead had seized a bridgehead.
+On 24 October 1812 Kutuzov's sent General Dokhturov entered the town from the south and found the French spearhead had seized a bridgehead.
 Fierce fighting began.
+The chief of staff of Kutuzov's army, General Yermolov, was with Dokhturov.
+In the heat of the battle, overall control of Russian troops inside the town was entrusted to Yermolov.
+Dokhturov meanwhile personally led the attacks on the city and brought in reinforcements from his corps.
+Kutuzov was informed of the need to speed up the movement of his army.
 General Raevsky arrived with 10,000 more Russians; once more they took the town, though not the bridgehead.
-De Beauharnais threw in his 15th (Italian) division, under Domenico Pino (Minister of War of the Kingdom of Italy), and by evening they had again expelled the Russians.
+Beauharnais, on the other hand, threw in his 15th (Italian) division, under Domenico Pino (Minister of War of the Kingdom of Italy), and General Broussier's division; thus by evening they had again expelled the Russians.
 Armand Charles Guilleminot was the first who entered the city.
+Delzons was killed trying to rally the shaken soldiers by personal example, and Guilleminot, chief of staff of Beauharnais' corps, took his place.
 During the course of the engagement the town changed hands no fewer than eight times and it was quoted that in particular the Italian Royal Guard under Eugène de Beauharnais 'had displayed qualities which entitled it evermore to take rank amongst the bravest troops of Europe'.
-Marshal Kutuzov arrived and decided against a pitched battle with the Grand Army the next day, and to retire instead to the prepared line of defense at Kaluga.
-The mainly French and Italian forces won a victory on the day, but Napoleon might have realized that "unless with a new Borodino" the way through Kaluga and Medyn was closed.
+Pino's division had never been in action during the campaign before.
+Napoleon had been in tactical control of the battle since midday.
+He reinforced the exhausted Beauharnais with units of Marshal Davout.
+When Marshal Kutuzov himself arrived in the evening, he replaced Dokhturov's depleted corps with General Borozdin's corps (Note: Soon it was necessary to send grenadier regiments of Ivan Shakhovskoy^{[ru]} to support Borozdin.) and decided against a pitched battle with the Grand Army the next day, and to retire instead to the prepared line of defense at Kaluga.

+The mainly French and Italian forces won a tactical victory on the day, but Napoleon might have realized that "unless with a new Borodino" the way through Kaluga and Medyn was closed.
 This allowed Kutuzov to fulfill his strategic plans to force Napoleon on the way of retreat in the north, through Mozhaisk and Smolensk, the route of his advance that he had wished to avoid.
 French casualties were about 6,000–8,000, while the Russians lost about 8,000 men killed and wounded.